AtulSahu778/SXC-ScholarHub/README.md

 - **Student Access**: All students can browse, search, and download resources.
 - **Advanced Search & Filter**: Search by title, subject, description, department, year, and type.
 - **Resource Management**: Admins can delete resources.
 All uploads are attributed to the uploader.
+- **Smart Academic Dashboard**: Personalized dashboard for students and admins.
+Students see total downloads, recent resources, bookmarks, and trending materials.
+Admins see total uploads, recent uploads, and pending requests.
+- **Bookmark System**: Users can bookmark resources for quick access.
+Bookmarked resources are shown in the dashboard.
+- **Download Tracking**: Tracks user downloads and trending resources.
+Recent views and download counts are displayed in the dashboard.
+- **Dark Theme**: Professional dark mode with smooth transitions, gradient backgrounds, and theme persistence.
+- **Accessibility**: Keyboard navigation, focus indicators, ARIA labels, and high contrast support.
 - **Responsive UI**: Built with Next.js, Tailwind CSS, and Radix UI for a modern, mobile-friendly experience.
 - **MongoDB Backend**: All data is stored in MongoDB, with secure connection and data validation.